FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 5. Add a python virtual environment.
 Ctrl-Shift-P > Python: Create Environment
 6. Install the baseRobotLibrary (and pybricks as a dependency) pip install /path/to/wheelfile.whl (use a thumb drive)
 7. Create a new python file, named "teamMemberName-test-mission.py", add a comment or two, and save it.
-8. TODO: Instructions on logging VS code into github and pushing updates to the master program repo.
+8. Commit the changes, and push.
+It will probably prompt for github registration/login and then sync all files.
 This link may help: https://pages.nist.gov/git-novice-MSE/08-collab/